21 Secrets of a Top Leadership Coach

 Those who do, create value massively out of proportion to the time invested in creating alignment.
 Those who don’t look on perplexed and ask: “Why did s/he get promoted and not me?”

-13. Performance psychology.
-Leaders who understand cutting-edge performance psychology, and apply the techniques can make it look like their competitors are not really trying.
+13. Performance mindset.
+Leaders who understand cutting-edge thinking in performance mindset creation, and apply the techniques can make it look like their competitors are not really trying.

 14. Vision formation.